Why choose our blast cleaning systems to work on your project?

 Understanding the goals of any restoration project is key to being able to determine which is the best media to use.

-The processes offered by us are:
+The main processes offered by us are:

 A revolutionary, eco friendly method of cleaning many different types of materials in particular, metal, brick and wood.
 It’s versatility means it can be used in car restoration, boat restoration and even on large brick restoration projects.